Acne vs. Rosacea

 Whether your symptoms are from acne or Rosacea, your skin is likely to be sensitive and break out easily.
 For Rosacea, it’s important to not further irritate your skin.

 “When you have sensitive skin, it is important to adjust your skin care routine in order to find what’s right for you.
 A sensitive skin moisturizer is very important, as is using a soap for sensitive skin.”
-Says ORS’s lead chemist, Candice Betty, who has acne Rosacea.
+Says ORS’s founder, Candice Betty, who has acne Rosacea.

 She recommends Rosacea skin care products that reduce inflammation are free of preservatives and harsh chemicals.